Honeyberry Fruit

 Early blossoming honeyberries begin to ripen when the daisies come out in the spring

-The fantastic flavor of honeyberries is very hard to describe, so it may be best to just say it's a "mystery berry" flavor, reminding some people of blackberry, cherry and even grape or kiwi.
+The fantastic flavor of honeyberries is very hard to describe, so it may be best to just say it's a "mystery berry" flavor, reminding some people of a mixture of blackberry, cherry and even grape or kiwi.
 With a very thin skin, the zesty berries melt in your mouth!
 These healthy berries can be eaten fresh off the bush, or used fresh or frozen in your favorite blueberry recipe.

 HaskapDuaneJ2016-460.jpg